boto/boto3/docs/source/guide/migrations3.rst

 Amazon S3
 =========
 Boto 2.x contains a number of customizations to make working with Amazon S3 buckets and keys easy.
+Boto 3 exposes these same objects through its resources interface in a unified and consistent way.

 Creating the Connection
 -----------------------